What is this guide about?

 # Who makes Rundeck?

 Rundeck is developed by Rundeck, Inc. and the Rundeck community.
 All new users are welcomed to participate in the project and contribute.
-Please vote on feature ideas on the Rundeck Trello Board.
+Please submit an issue on our GitHub repository listed above or reach out to your Customer Success Team contact.

 # Rundeck feature highlights